Dedicated, Passionate, Responsive Employment Attorney

 Our comprehensive employment lawyer is here to look out for you in every aspect of the employment relationship, from making sure pre-employment background checks are legal and consistent with the Fair Credit Reporting Act (FCRA), to negotiating a favorable and effective severance package upon separation from employment.
 No matter what your needs, call Coffman Legal with your Ohio employment law issue.

 If you are being abused or treated unfairly at work, call our office for a free consultation.
 We’ll let you know if we think you have a case and how we can help you.
 We take cases on a contingency fee basis, meaning our fees are based on the size of the monetary award we obtain for you.
 If we aren’t successful, then you don’t pay.
 Also, many employment laws allow us to recover our fees from the other party, enabling you to keep 100% of your damages award.
-Call our Columbus office at 614-949-1181, or contact us online to schedule your free consultation, and get started today holding your employer accountable for their harmful mistakes and illegal acts.
+Call our Columbus wage, hour and overtime attorney at 614-949-1181, or contact us online to schedule your free consultation, and get started today holding your employer accountable for their harmful mistakes and illegal acts.